PaperMC/docs/docs/paper/admin/reference/global-configuration.md

 - **default**: `-1`
 - **description**: Sets the number of threads to be used for parallel chunk generation.
-If any value below zero is set, the server will determine the best number depending on the number of available CPU cores _(important: **not** threads i.e. Hyper-Threading doesn't count)_ the runtime.
+If any value below zero is set, the server will determine the best number depending on the number of available CPU cores.
+  This is capped at a quarter of available processors and can be less for systems with very few processors.
+  _(important: **not** threads i.e. Hyper-Threading doesn't count)_ the runtime.

 ## collisions